Accessibility Testing

 Providing accessible technology:

-Organisations should ensure that the technology used to deliver digital services and products is accessible.
-This may include ensuring that software is compatible with screen readers and that hardware such as smartphones and laptops are compatible with assistive technologies such as switches and alternative keyboards.
+It is important for organizations to make certain that the technology used to provide digital services and products is accessible.
+This could involve guaranteeing software works with screen readers and hardware like smartphones and laptops are compatible with helpful technologies such as switches and substitute keyboards.

 By meeting their duty of reasonable adjustment in the digital sphere, organisations can ensure that disabled people have equal access to digital services and products and can participate fully in digital life.